 A solution to the increasing time and cost of tracking 300,000 surgical instruments at Germany's leading healthcare provider.

-The time and cost to trace more than 300,000 surgical instruments used in the Charité CFM Facility Management has been a big challenge for a long time.
+The time and cost to trace more than 300,000 surgical instruments used in the Charité CFM Facility Management have been a big challenge for a long time.
 Instruments are easily mixed up even when they are serialized or laser engraved, and devices can be difficult to read when contaminated.
 Also, it is not easy to service the instruments properly or document the product lifecycle.
 In February 2016, Charité finally found the solution and successfully deployed a ground-breaking surgical instrument tracking system that uses Xerafy autoclavable RFID.

 Sadmir Oasmancevic, department head, and Stefan Preuss, team leader of the Instruments Management and Central Sterile Supply Team explain that the hospital launched two pilot projects to test RFID transponders applied to the surgical instruments with specialized adhesive.
 The transponders are read during the preparation process, as they are added to the cleaning devices, and in packaging prior to sterilization.